dtgilles/ssh-terminal/README.md

 		waits 60 seconds and starts a config synchronization script, waits 60 seconds and starts a config synchronization script, ...
+* CheckScriptSeconds:    (script_login only) interval to check / handle script logs
+* PossibleScripts:       (script_login only) number of prepared script logs
+* LoginScriptLogDir:     (script_login only) location of persistent session protocolls

 $UserDir is used to define the users that have to be accessible via ssh and their parameters - each of that in a separate file: